 Apple has an "i" for revolutionary technology.
-Since its release, the company's iPhone -- which accounts for the largest portion of its sales -- has spurred a revolution in cell phones and mobile computing.
-It also continues to innovate its core Mac desktop and laptop computers, all of which feature its OS X operating system, including the iMac all-in-one desktop for the consumer and education markets, the MacBook Air ultra-portable laptop, and the high-end Mac Pro and MacBook Pro for consumers and professionals.
-Its popular iPad tablet computer has become another game-changer in the consumer market.
+Since release, the company's iPhone -- which accounts for the largest portion of its sales -- has spurred a revolution in cell phones and mobile computing.
+Apple also continues to innovate its core Mac desktop and laptop computers, all of which feature its OS X operating system, including the iMac all-in-one desktop for the consumer and education markets, the MacBook Air ultra-portable laptop, and the high-end Mac Pro and MacBook Pro for consumers and professionals.
+The company's popular iPad tablet computer has become another game-changer in the consumer market.
 It generates nearly two-thirds of sales outside the US.

 Apple gets about 36% of sales from domestic customers.
 Its international markets are Europe (22% of sales), China (16%) Japan (8%), and the Asia/Pacific region (6%).

 Sales and Marketing

 Apple sells its products worldwide through its retail stores, online stores, and direct sales force, as well as through third-party cellular network carriers, wholesalers, retailers, and value-added resellers.
 In addition, it sells a variety of third-party iPhone, iPad, Mac, and iPod compatible products, including application software, and various accessories, through its online and retail stores.
 Customers downloaded more than 85 billion items from Apple’s app store in 2014.
 The company operated about 260 retail stores in the US and 254 international retail stores.
 About 22% of sales come through the doors of its stores.

 Additionally, Apple enhances reseller sales by positioning Apple fixtures, merchandising materials, and other resources within selected third-party reseller locations.
 Through its Apple Premium Reseller Program, certain third-party resellers focus on the Apple platform by providing integration and support services, and product expertise.

 Double-digit growth continues to be the norm for most of Apple's product lines.
 Sales of the iPhone and related products were up by 12% for the year, which was off from the 71% increase the previous year.
 Sales for the iPad slowed in 2014, off 5% from 2013.
 Sales of the iPod line continued to fall, dropping 48% in 2014 after a 25% decline in 2013.